Registration opens April 1, 2026 Register by: June 26, 2026

-Camp Sullivan is a Cook County Forest Preserve campground located near Oak Forest, IL, about 45 minutes (25 miles) southwest of Chicago.
+Camp Dewan is located in southeastern Wisconsin near Lake Geneva, about 90 minutes (90 miles) northwest of Chicago.
 Capacity for this event is 30 campers.
 Meals, activities, and non-alcoholic beverages are included.
 This event is age 21+.

-Once registered, you’ll be sent an invoice and code of conduct.
+You will be sent a code of conduct before the event.
 We must have a signed copy from all participants before you arrive at camp.
 In short, this document states:

-we don’t condone anything that’s illegal where Camp Sullivan is located
+we don’t condone anything that’s illegal where Camp Dewan is located

 you agree to be excellent to each other